Gulfam (film): Release and box office

 Gulfam was released on 29 December 1961.
-The film celebrated the golden jubilee at the box office with a theatrical run of more than 50 weeks.
+The film celebrated golden jubilee at the box office with a theatrical run of more than 50 weeks.

 Awards

-The film received a Nigar Award for Best Editing to M. Akram.
+The film received a Nigar Award for 'Best Editing' for M. Akram.

 Impact

 The commercial success of the film established the career of director S. Suleman due to which he went on to become one of the top directors of Pakistani cinema in the following years.
-The film became a trendsetter in the production of Costume films in 1960s which continued till mid 70s.
+The film became a trendsetter in the production of Costume films in the 1960s which continued till the mid-1970s.